 If you are privately funded, please use the online store to pay.
 This is the most secure and quickest method.

-If you are sponsored, you will need to provide a financial support letter from your sponsor, stating your name, the course dates and the amount awarded to you.
+If you are sponsored, you will need to provide a financial support letter from your sponsor, stating your name, the title of the specific pre-sessional course you have applied for, the course dates and the amount awarded to you.
 You will need to upload this document with your application.

 To make your offer unconditional, we need to receive your payment or sponsorship letter.